 Check out their debut album Nasimiento (meaning "Birth" in Ladino).

 Now it is your turn to fall in love all with things Ladino!
-Explore Ladino music, you won’t regret it!
+So many of Israel's most popular songs come from Ladino origin!